DonovanVA/SAM-ORPVR/README.md

     python encoding.py result/bmx-bumps/e2fgvi_hq/original
     ```
     *original can be:('original', 'offset', 'dynamic'), saves to /video/bmx-bumps dir

 8. **Master command (bulk.sh)**
-    This master command is to excellently wrap around all of the previous commands in one .sh file,
+    This master command is to elegantly wrap around all of the previous commands in one .sh file,
     ```bash
     ./bulk.sh <folder> <model> <mode> [--no-mask-model]
     ```